DevOpsAndMore/DevOpsAndMore/README.md

 Books for beginners:
+1. A bity of Python

-1. Visit https://github.com/swaroopch/byte-of-python/releases/latest to download a PDF file (best for desktop reading) or an EPUB file (best for devices such as mobile, tablet, ebook readers).
+Visit https://github.com/swaroopch/byte-of-python/releases/latest to download a PDF file (best for desktop reading) or an EPUB file (best for devices such as mobile, tablet, ebook readers).

 Visit https://github.com/swaroopch/byte-of-python for the raw content (for suggesting corrections, changes, translating, etc.)